Suredbits/sb-api/README.md

 - `sb-api:socket:ppc` - functionality common for pay-per-call sockets (NBA & NFL)
 - `sb-api:socket:exchange` - crypto market data logging
 - `sb-api:validation` - logs the validation of incoming data from the API
+- `sb-api:rest` - logs queries and responses to the Suredbits REST APIs

 To activate logging output for a given namespace you need to set the `DEBUG` environment variable.
 Namespaces are hierarchically organized with `:` as the level separator.
 It's possible to specify multiple namespaces by comma-separating them. `DEBUG=sb-api:*` causes all namespaces to get logged.
 Setting `DEBUG` to `sb-api:socket:*` activates the `sb-api:socket:base`, `sb-api:socket:ppc` and `sb-api:socket:exchange` namespaces.